tidymodels/broom/README.md

 Installation and Documentation
 ------------

+The broom package is available on CRAN:

+    install.packages("broom")

-You can install the broom package using [devtools](https://github.com/hadley/devtools)
+You can also install the development version of the broom package using [devtools](https://github.com/hadley/devtools):

 ```
 library(devtools)